-Congenital limb defects (dysmelia) are understood to mean various deformities of the hands, arms or legs that are already manifested before birth.
-Depending on the severity, they can lead to cosmetic and functional impairments of the limbs.
-The extent of dysmelia is not always limited to a single limb or limb section.
-There are also combined deformities that spread simultaneously over several sections.
-In addition, dysmelia may also occur on both sides.
+Dysmelia describes a group of congenital defects (i.e., present before birth) that lead to a variety of deformities in the hands, arms or legs.
+Depending on the severity, dysmelia can lead to cosmetic and functional impairments of the limbs.
+Dysmelia is not always limited to a single limb or limb section.
+Deformities can occur in several locations.
+In addition, deformities caused by dysmelia can also affect both sides of the body.

-In contrast, the treatment of longitudinal limb deformities, which mainly affect the lower extremities (e.g. fibular defect, PFFD or tibial aplasia), is significantly more varied.
-Orthoprosthesesare preferably used here.
+In contrast, the treatment of longitudinal limb deformities, which mainly affect the lower extremities (e.g. fibular hemimelia, PFFD or tibial aplasia), is significantly more varied.
+Orthoprostheses are a common treatment method for longitudinal limb deformities.

-If you have dysmelia on your legs, we will provide you with an orthoprosthesis.
+If you have dysmelia affecting your legs, we will provide you with an orthoprosthesis.

 Everyday aids help you to carry out specific activities such as eating, writing, doing sports or making music.

-If you have dysmelia on your arm or hand, we will provide you with a prosthesis.
+If you have dysmelia affecting your arm or hand, we will provide you with a prosthesis.

 We have treated Julia using orthopedic equipment every month of her life since she was 9 months old.
 In addition to prostheses, she has also received several custom-made products, such as her saddle or her riding gear.